-- Idiot Ball: Friar Lawrence fails to consider the thing most likely to interfere with Juliet's faked suicide—Romeo not getting the message in time—which is exactly what ends up happening.
+- Idiot Ball: Friar Lawrence fails to consider the one most likely factor interfering with Juliet's faked suicide - Romeo perhaps not getting the message.
+This is exactly what happens.

 - Impeded Messenger: Due to the plague sweeping through Europe, a priest carrying a vital message to Romeo never reaches him.
 Many places would close their doors to priests, who were believed to carry the plague as they visited those with it for religious ceremonies.

 - I Need a Freaking Drink: Whenever the Nurse asks for "aqua vitae", it's this.

 - Informed Flaw: Mercutio describes Benvolio as hot-blooded, willing to start a fight for any reason at all.
 Considering that we have only ever seen Benvolio try to stop other people from fighting, it seems more likely that Mercutio is conflating Benvolio with Tybalt or himself.

 - In Love with Love: Romeo, particularly with Rosaline, and its implied she's just the latest girl he's crushing on.

 - Inspiration Nod: In Act II, Mercutio sarcastically disses several mythical Love Interests, including Thisbe, heroine of Pyramus and Thisbe, a much older version of the Romeo and Juliet story.

 - Large Ham: Mercutio loves to make dramatic speeches.